Choosing the Right Hot Water System

 Running Cost Comparison

-Annual running costs for typical family of four (approximate):
+Annual running costs for a typical Sydney family of four (approximate, based on 2026 energy prices):

 - Heat pump: $250-$400